 The proposed houses are generally on lower land than the existing housing fronting Schofield Close and Haslingden Old Road, the elevations to face the latter to be of two storeys in height and at a distance of 20+m from their rear gardens.
-The most northerly of the proposed houses will have a garage with roof-terrace above that is only 6m from the party-boundary with houses fronting Schofield Close but is at a level which will preclude view by its users over the existing boundary wall/fence.
+The change in house-type and layout now sought will increase the stand-off of the most northerly of the proposed houses from the party-boundary with houses fronting Schofield Close from 6m to 12m.

-The proposal will appreciably change the outlook of occupiers of the recently completed apartment block at Holly Mount.
-The proposed houses will not have their windows directly facing towards the apartment block and will stand approx. 40m away.
-Accordingly, I am satisfied the proposed houses will not themselves cause a significant loss of light/outlook/ privacy/overbearing for occupiers of the apartments.
-I can appreciate the concern expressed by a number of the apartment occupiers about the proximity to them of the switch-back road being proposed and the implications its use will have for them, particularly in terms of car noise/headlights.
-The footway proposed to the side of the switch-back road is on that side furthest from the apartment block and 14m from it.
-Accordingly, the footway should not give rise to an unacceptable loss of privacy for occupiers of the apartments.
-At the point where cars descending down the switch-back road will have headlights shining towards the apartment block there will be a separation distance of 14m, with scope for planting and boundary treatment to mitigate impact on the neighbours of sight/sound of people/vehicles accessing/exiting the proposed houses.
-To protect the amenities of these neighbours I consider it appropriate that any Permission requires submission of fuller details of levels/planting/boundary treatment here, and the arrangements to be put in place for future management/maintenance.
+The current proposal will not appreciably change the outlook of occupiers of the recently completed apartment block at Holly Mount when compared with the scheme permitted under Application 2015/0063.
+The proposed houses will not have their windows directly facing towards the apartment block and will stand over 40m away.
+Accordingly, I am satisfied the proposed houses will not themselves cause a significant loss of light/outlook/privacy/overbearing for occupiers of the apartments.

+Although the current application proposes no change to the siting / levels of the private switch-back road to serve the proposed houses, to mitigate its impact for occupiers of the existing apartment block I consider it appropriate that any Permission require submission of fuller details of levels/planting/boundary treatment here, and of the arrangements to be put in place for future management/maintenance.

-Version Number: 1 Page: 10 of 14 ----------------------------------
+Version Number: 1 Page: 10 of 14